Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 - multi-start localization,
 - terrain summary and final objective calculation.

-If you only want one file to understand the project logic, start here.
+If you only want one file to understand the simulation logic, start here.

 ### `RunThis(TopLayer).py`